Set Up Components

 Schematic components use short-lived, company-scoped temporary access tokens to make requests on behalf of a company.
 You’ll need to issue these from your server, using a secret access token.

 If you haven’t already done so, start by installing the Schematic developer SDK of your choosing.
-Then, you can implement the token exchange:
+Then, you can implement the token exchange for a specific company using its keys:

 1// Initialize Schematic SDK